If you lose your job, you may be worried about finding health insurance to replace the plan you had at work. Here are

 Using COBRA to keep your insurance can be expensive.
 It will cost you more than you were paying while you were working.

-When you had insurance through your job, your company paid part of your premium.
+When you had insurance through your job, your company may have paid part of your premium.
 Now that you're out of work, you'll have to pay both your part of the premium and the part that your former employer paid.

 Enroll in Your Partner's Insurance

 Does your spouse or partner have health insurance at his or her job?
 You may be able to join that plan.

 Your spouse or partner can ask for a "special enrollment."
 That way, you can join the plan without waiting for the annual open enrollment period.
 Open enrollment typically lasts for only a few weeks each fall.